Birth control pills from Nurx cost as little as $0 with insurance or $15 per month without insurance.

 - Decreased sex drive – Some women will experience decreased libido related to the levels of hormones in the pill.
 If the problem becomes troublesome, different dosing can be tried.

 - Elevated blood pressure – The estrogen in combination pill control pills can lead to elevated blood pressure.
+This should be evaluated and not expected to improve on its own.
 Women with high blood pressure are often prescribed progestin-only pills or other forms of contraceptive.

 Major side effects are rare with combination birth control pills but should be watched for.
 Combination birth control can lead to heart problems, gall bladder or liver disorder, and blood clots.
 Smoking can increase many of these problems and is not recommended when taking combination birth control pills.